 Who Was Marie Curie?

-Despite being a top student in her secondary school, Curie could not attend the men's-only University of Warsaw.
+As a child, Curie took after her father.
+She had a bright and curious mind and excelled at school.
+But despite being a top student in her secondary school, Curie could not attend the male-only University of Warsaw.
 She instead continued her education in Warsaw's "floating university," a set of underground, informal classes held in secret.

 For roughly five years, Curie worked as a tutor and a governess.
 She used her spare time to study, reading about physics, chemistry and math.